Quit smoking treatments & alternatives – Pills, gum, devices & more

 Treatment: This involves the smoker swapping cigarettes for an electronic device which heats rather than burns processed tobacco.
 The heating process generates a nicotine-containing vapor.
 Since the tobacco does not burn, the levels of harmful chemicals are somewhat reduced compared to cigarette smoke.
 The aim is that over time the smoker moves completely to heated tobacco products and then phases them out to become free of nicotine or simply carries on using the products for the rest of their lives.

-Side Effects: The vapour contains many chemicals including nicotine and to date there has not been sufficient research into the long-term effects of heat-not-burn devices.
+Side Effects: The vapor contains many chemicals including nicotine and to date there has not been sufficient research into the long-term effects of heat-not-burn devices.
 It’s assumed that these products are even more damaging to health than e-cigarettes.
 It’s likely that future research will identify further side-effects over the coming years.

 Who can use it: Most adults can try this but anyone with a heart, respiratory, or circulatory condition, or on regular medication should check with their doctor.